Introduction: You are currently on Marc Grange's website.

-This site is an update to my former site "marc-grange.net" which is no longer available.
+This site is an update of my former site "marc-grange.net".

-The information on these pages is addressed to anyone wishing to apply and use database techniques.
+The information on these pages is aimed at anyone who wants to apply and use database techniques.
 Various examples are taken from the field of Social Sciences, but the SQL language training and the database design method presented hereafter, relate to all the fields that imply an effective management of data.

-As a practitioner, developer and teacher, I have used and taught databases and computer science for over 30 years.
+As a practitioner, developer and teacher, I have been using and teaching databases and computer science for over 30 years.

 Knowledge of database design, relational data model and SQL is essential in order to follow this presentation.
-For readers who do not have the knowledge but would like to address these different areas, please refer to the columns on these pages:
+For readers unfamiliar with these areas, please refer to the columns on these pages:

 |- In Sociology||: Processing of surveys|